CodeScoring/docs/docs/changelog/jfrog-changelog.en.md

 ---
 # JFrog OSA Changelog

+### [2024.49.0] - 2024-12-05

+- Added new execution `codeScoringVersion`, allowing to find out the plugin version.
+To do this, run the command:
+`curl http://localhost:8082/artifactory/api/plugins/execute/codeScoringVersion`.
+If the version is not displayed, restart JFrog.

 ### [2024.48.0] - 2024-11-29

 - Added sending to CodeScoring a link to the artifact and the user downloading it.
 Compatible with installation version 2024.48.0 and higher